 Next up for Bret "Hitman" Hart was 1993’s Royal Rumble, and newcomer Scott Hall.
 Debuting as "Razor Ramon," Hall was given numerous video packages on WWF television and billed as a considerable threat to Hart’s title reign.
 As Ramon rolled through squash matches and dominated the likes of Virgil on TV, the WWF commentary teams worked hard to build his status as a challenger Bret should have concerns about.
 For the first time in his three and a half month title reign, Bret was almost getting the Hogan treatment.
 The match itself was excellent.
 Bret, again showing why his in-ring ability warranted a title run, and Ramon being the perfect heel foil for "The Hitman."
 The contest felt more like a main event title match to the previous Hart defenses, mainly due to the work that was put in to portray Hall as a genuine challenger.
 Hart again retained using the Sharpshooter, and on this occasion, took notable strides in his believability as a top tier champion.

 On that same January show, Hart’s next challenger stepped forward.
 The vast 505-pound Yokozuna had won the Royal Rumble.
-1993 was the first year that the winner of the Rumble would receive a title shot at WrestleMania, so that year’s main event was fixed in place.
+1993 was the first year that the Rumble winner would receive a title shot at WrestleMania, so that year’s main event was fixed in place.
 Hart would take on the monster challenger in the main event of the biggest show of the year.

-It was, of course, not Yokozuna or Bret Hart that left WrestleMania that year with the title.
+Of course, it was not Yokozuna or Bret Hart that left WrestleMania that year with the title.
 Bret was devastated to learn that the plan was for Yokozuna to defeat him, with Hogan then winning the title in an impromptu match right afterward.
 Again, the differences in how a Hogan title reign and this first championship run of Hart’s were handled was quite apparent.
-“The Hulkster” would never have had this scenario put upon him, never mind agree to it.
+"The Hulkster" would never have had this scenario put upon him, never mind agree to it.
 Hart, forever the professional, played his part and left WrestleMania 9 as an afterthought in his own main event.

 Recommended read: WrestleMania 9: The Controversy Behind HULK HOGAN Winning the Title